Burleson Divorce Attorney

 - Landmark Supreme Court Ruling: Same-Sex Marriage Legal Nationwide

-At Coontz Cochran, our attorneys focus on individualized care and custom strategies in order to provide the best possible representation to our clients.
+At Coontz Cochran, our attorneys like Jeff Cochran focus on individualized care and custom strategies in order to provide the best possible representation to our clients.

-We understand the challenges you face and we want to guide you through it.
+We understand the challenges you face and we want to guide you through them.

 Please take a moment to read a few reviews from our previous clients.